KSE 5.1 Released - 02 Aug 2014

 What is KeyStore Explorer?

-KeyStore Explorer is a free, open source GUI replacement for the Java command-line utilities keytool, jarsigner and jadtool.
+KeyStore Explorer is a open source GUI replacement for the Java command-line utilities keytool, jarsigner and jadtool.
 KeyStore Explorer presents their functionality, and more, via an intuitive graphical user interface.

 KeyStore Explorer was originally written by Wayne Grant and is now maintained by Kai Kramer.
 Since 2013 it is licensed under GPLv3.